pegi3s/dockerfiles/utilities/MANUAL.md

 To test this utility, you can run the following command: `docker run --rm pegi3s/utilities dockerhub_list_repo_with_tags pegi3s/utilities`

+## `fasta_extract_accession_numbers`

+The `fasta_extract_accession_numbers` script extracts the accession numbers present in the headers of a given FASTA file.
+The output is a tab-delimited file with the FASTA headers (first column) and the accession found (second column).
+In case multiple accessions are present, only the first one is reported.

+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities fasta_extract_accession_numbers /data/input.fasta /data/accessions-mapping.tsv`

+In this command, you should replace:
+- `/your/data/dir` to point to the directory that contains the input files you want to process.
+- `/data/input.fasta` to the actual name of your input FASTA file.
+- `/data/accessions-mapping.tsv` to the actual name of your output TSV file.

+To test this utility, you can use these two FASTA files: [nucleotide sequences](https://raw.githubusercontent.com/pegi3s/dockerfiles/master/utilities/test_data/test-nucleotide-accessions.fasta) or [protein sequences](https://raw.githubusercontent.com/pegi3s/dockerfiles/master/utilities/test_data/test-protein-accessions.fasta).

 ## `fasta_put_headers_back`

 The `fasta_put_headers_back` script replaces the sequence headers using the provided mapping file (with input headers in the first column and new headers in the second).
 This mapping file is also produced by the [`fasta_replace_and_save_headers`](#fasta_replace_and_save_headers) script.